What is a shared ownership mortgage?

 -

-The cost of owning a shared ownership property will depend on lots of factors, including:
+The cost of owning a shared ownership property usually depends on:

 - the value of your property